Day of the Dead Cookies (Día de los Muertos Cookies)

 Instructions

-• In a large mixing bowl, cream the butter (or vegan butter) until smooth and slightly fluffy using an electric mixer on medium speed or a spatula.
+• In a large bowl, cream the butter until smooth and fluffy.

-• Mix in the salt, vanilla extract, and orange zest.
+• Add the sugar, salt, vanilla, and orange zest.
+Mix until combined.

-• Gradually add the all-purpose flour, mixing on low speed, until the dough comes together.
+• Gradually add the flour, mixing until the dough comes together.

-• Preheat your oven to 350°F (175°C) and line a baking sheet with parchment paper or a silicone baking mat.
+• Preheat oven to 350°F (175°C).
+Line a baking sheet with parchment paper or a silicone mat.

 Nutrition